Ibbus93/sardinia-poi-aws-lambda-rest/README.md

 ```

 After the installation, it is required to login with a AWS Account in the shell.
 Follow the [serverless guide](https://www.serverless.com/framework/docs/providers/aws/guide/credentials#using-aws-access-keys) for more informations.
+After having performed the login, you just have to execute these commands:

 ```
 # Install project dependencies